Probing Your Simulation Results

 To better illustrate probing, let’s use an example.
 We’ll show you how to use probes in the case of a transient thermal stress analysis.
 (Tip: Read our previous blog post for some background on thermal stress analysis.)

 Let’s analyze a bipolar plate of a proton exchange membrane fuel cell (PEMFC).
 The geometry of this model is taken from the Model Library of the Structural Mechanics Module.
 The PEMFC is a candidate technology for future hydrogen-powered vehicles, but the very expensive materials needed have so far limited its use to high-cost applications, such as certain space missions.
 Fuel cell simulations contribute to designing less expensive fuel cells and making this technology more widely available.
 Fuel cell design requires extensive multiphysics simulations including stress, heat, CFD, and electrochemical analysis.
 We won’t look at a CFD and electrochemical analysis here, but instead show you a mechanical simulation.
-If you are interested in more advanced fuel cell simulations, check out the model tutorials of the Batteries & Fuel Cell Module.
+If you are interested in more advanced fuel cell simulations, check out the tutorial models of the Battery Design Module.

 About the Fuel Cell Bipolar Plate Model

 A fuel cell stack consists of unit cells with an anode, a membrane, and a cathode connected in a series through bipolar plates.
 The bipolar plates also serve as gas distributors for hydrogen and air that is fed to the anode and cathode compartments, respectively.
 The picture below shows a schematic drawing of a fuel cell stack.
 The unit cell and the surrounding bipolar plates are shown in detail in the upper-right corner of the figure.